-71 Photos of Hot Celebrity Dads Just in Time for Father’s Day
+Celebrate Father’s Day with These 76 Pics of Hot Celebrity Dads

 Jamie Dornan

-The Irish "50 Shades of Gray" star is dad to 3-year-old daughter Dulcie, and a 1-year-od, Elva, with wife Amelia Warner.
+The Irish "50 Shades of Gray" star is dad to 4-year-old daughter Dulcie, and a 2-year-od, Elva, with wife Amelia Warner.

 Photo: